byllc/Resume/README.md

 **May 2006 - August 2007**
 * Co-Founder:
 * Software Developer: Along with two senior developers we successfully built a system for distributing and categorizing millions of surplus tooling parts and machinery.
-The final product was a Ruby on Rails applications with significant javascript and minor Flash components.
+The final product was a Ruby on Rails application with significant javascript and minor Flash components.

 ### Partner/CTO, Medical Records Online Inc